-The Group's royalties expenses amounted to approximately NIS 195 million compared with NIS 156 million during the corresponding period in the prior year.
+The Group's royalties expense amounted to approximately NIS 130 million compared with NIS 96 million during the corresponding period in the prior year.
 The source of the increase is the first-time consolidation referred to above.

-F. Operating income
+F. Operating Income

-The Group's operating income in the first nine months of 2005 amounted to approximately NIS 1,053 million, compared with NIS 1,108 million during the corresponding period in the prior year, a decrease of approximately NIS 55 million.
+The Group's operating income in the first half of 2005 amounted to approximately NIS 703 million, compared with NIS 762 million during the corresponding period in the prior year, a decrease of approximately NIS 59 million.
 The decrease in operating income derives from the changes in the results of the revenues and expenses sections of the segments described above.
 These changes led to a reduction in the profitability of the Group's main segments of operation (except for the multi-channel television segment).
-The Group's operating income was partially influenced by the first-time consolidation of DBS's financial results and the full consolidation of Pelephone's financial results as described above.
+The Group's operating income was partially reduced due to the first-time consolidation of DBS's financial results as described above.

-G. Financing expenses
+G. Financing Expenses

-The Group's net financing expenses for the first nine months of 2005 amounted to approximately NIS 272 million compared with approximately NIS 137 million during the corresponding period in the prior year.
-Approximately NIS 133 million of the expenses derives from the first-time consolidation.
+The Group's net financing expenses for the first six months of 2005 amounted to approximately NIS 165 million compared with approximately NIS 69 million during the corresponding period in the prior year.
+The source of approximately NIS 108 million of the expenses is the first-time consolidation.
+Group finance expenses are influenced by changes in interest rates, exchange rates and the Index.

-The effect of the changes in foreign currency and shekel rates on the Company's liabilities were partially neutralized by hedging transactions carried out, and by investment in financial assets.
+The effect of the changes in foreign currency and shekel rates on the Company's liabilities were largely neutralized by hedging transactions carried out, and investment in financial assets.